microsoft/code-with-engineering-playbook/stand-ups/readme.md

 # Stand-ups

-The stand-up is a ceremony that is held each day of the sprint.
-In this ceremony, each contributor will answer three simple questions.
+The stand-up is a time-box ceremony that is held each day of the sprint.
+In this ceremony, each contributor in the Development Team will answer three simple questions.
 This will repeat until each contributor has answered the three following questions.

-1. What did you work on yesterday?
+> 1. What did you work on yesterday that contributes to meet the sprint goal?
-2. What are you working on today?
+> 2. What are you working on today that will contribute to meet the sprint goal?
-3. Do you have any impediments/blockers? (defer discussion / resolution to "the parking lot", described below)
+> 3. Do you have any impediments/blockers? (defer discussion / resolution to "the parking lot", described below)

 After that point, the stand-up is concluded.
 There may be a parking lot discussion after.
 However, participation in the parking lot discussion is optional for all members except those explicitly needed for discussion of the issues raised.